 Interestingly inverted in one episode where Homer, going crazy with Throwing Down the Gauntlet to scare everyone, ends up offending someone who accepts his challenge and he and the family are forced to flee the house while he's waiting on the lawn.
 At the end of the episode when they return from a failed farming venture, Homer finds his opponent still waiting for him and they end up dueling after all.

-There was another episode with Homer on an island, where he and a girl are at the top of a tower, which is about to fall into a lava flow with them in it.
+The episode, "Missionary Impossible", with Homer on an island, where he and a girl are at the top of a tower, which is about to fall into a lava flow with them in it.
 The episode's plot ends there as they get interrupted by a callback to the telethon fundraiser Homer ran away from in Springfield (and a joke about Rupert Murdoch being so greedy that the show's revenue from commercials and merchandise isn't enough).